thisaltennakoon/PlatformForCrowdsourcedDataAnnotation/README.md

 The main objective of this study is to develop a web-based system where users (crowdsourced) of the system can participate in the data annotation and data generation tasks.
 As the initial phase, the system will focus only on image and text data.
 But, the system can be developed in a generalized manner so it can be extended to other forms of data such as audio/video.

-&#9658;Data Annotation : Data annotation is the task of labeling data.
+&#9632;Data Annotation : Data annotation is the task of labeling data.
 		Eg : Given an image, the user annotates whether the image is a picture of a cat or a picture of a dog.

-&#9658;Data Generation : Data generation can be considered as providing examples/data instances related to a class.
+&#9632;Data Generation : Data generation can be considered as providing examples/data instances related to a class.
 		Eg: If the task is generating synonyms for a word, given the word “clever”, the user will input words such as “smart”,” talented”, “brilliant”.

-Main User Roles:
+&#9654;Main User Roles:

 The functionalities of the system include (but not limited to) the following features,

-Admin - Admin users can upload data annotation or generation tasks.
+&#9658;Admin - Admin users can upload data annotation or generation tasks.
 In data annotation task, the admin can :
 1. Upload a description on the task (including text, audio, images, and videos)
 2. Upload the data to be annotated.
 (To upload the data, standard mechanism should be provided by the system)